LunarLunar/CogniPixel/README.md

 | :---: | :---: |
 | ![Bison in snow](images/pic_ICF_1.png) | ![Classification result for bison](images/pic_ICF_2.png) |

+### Prerequisites

+Before you begin, ensure you have the following installed on your system:

+- **Python 3.9+**: The programming language used to run the backend server.
+You can download it from [python.org](https://www.python.org/downloads/).
+- **Git**: The version control system used to clone the repository.
+You can download it from [git-scm.com](https://git-scm.com/downloads).

 ### How to Run

+#### Option A: One-Click Start (for Windows Users)

+1. Navigate into the `CogniPixel/ImageClassifier_Flask` directory.
+2. Simply **double-click the `start.bat` file**.
+3. A command prompt window will appear, automatically install the necessary libraries, and then launch the application.
+A browser tab will open automatically.

+#### Option B: Manual Start (for macOS, Linux, and Advanced Users)

 1.  **Clone the Repository**: First, get the entire `CogniPixel` project collection on your local machine.
     ```bash